iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.cdc.general___3.1.1/report.md

 <img src="3_star_reviews_wordcloud.png" alt="gov.cdc.general 3 reviews"/>
 </p>

+> This application was good but I wish it would have a section on were the were the covid-19 was maybe they should work with Google maps to show the information.
+Like how the escort raider detector application live feed.<br> :date: __2020-07-07 15:05:04__

 > program has good info, does not rotate to horizontal.<br> :date: __2020-06-14 15:51:53__

 > I get more information from Bing<br> :date: __2020-06-11 07:46:28__